beatngu13/docs/docs/recheck/usage/configuration.md

 # If true, reports will be uploaded to rehub.
 # "true" or "false".
 de.retest.recheck.rehub.reportUploadEnabled=false

+# Retry attempts to upload reports to rehub if initial upload fails
+# Any positive integer
+de.retest.recheck.rehub.upload.attempts=3

 # Always ignore these attributes, even if no ignore or filter is active.
 # Any string, separate values with ";".